What Is IP Targeting?

 How does IP targeting work for ABM?

 IP targeting matches corporate IP addresses to company names.
 When an employee at a target account browses a website with programmatic ads, the platform recognizes the IP and serves an account-specific ad.
 It enables reaching target accounts without personal data.
+This is a common area of focus for account-based marketing teams working to improve their approach to IP Targeting.

 How accurate is IP targeting?

 Accuracy is strong for large enterprises with dedicated IP ranges (80-90%+) but drops for smaller companies and remote workers.
 The shift to remote work has reduced overall IP targeting effectiveness, pushing ABM platforms to supplement with cookie and email-based matching.
+This is a common area of focus for account-based marketing teams working to improve their approach to IP Targeting.

 Does IP targeting still work with remote employees?

 It is less effective for remote workers since home IPs are harder to map to employers.
 ABM platforms now combine IP targeting with cookie matching, email-based audiences, and LinkedIn targeting to maintain account-level reach in hybrid work environments.
+This is a common area of focus for account-based marketing teams working to improve their approach to IP Targeting.

 Get the Weekly Pulse